Skokoo/ImCurvin/README.md

 ```bash
 ./imcurvin.sh -h
 ```
-If you want to check out all the available options but don't feel like running the help flag, you can always head straight to the ["Help"](UsrM.md) for the complete guide and breakdown.
+If you want to explore all available options without running the help flag, or if you need extra details, such as the differences between risk and default mode.
+Head straight to the [Help Guide](UsrM.md) for a complete breakdown.

 ## Links